We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 Photo left: Alice Buckridge, Miss Australia 1908.
-Courtesy: National Library of Australia Nq 059.44 LON.
+National Library of Australia Nq 059.44 LON

 1936: Smith's Weekly runs the competition with the specific aim of finding a suitable young lady to witness the coronation of Edward VIII in England.
-After Sheila Martin's win (Miss Australia 1937) the contest is suspended until after World War II.
+After Sheila Martin's win (Miss Australia 1937) the contest is suspended until after the Second World War.

 1945: The quest is relaunched with a new role as a fundraising event for various war charities.
 Prime Minister Ben Chifley is assured Miss Australia will promote Australia abroad: 'with her trim figure dressed in Australian wool, our greatest product.'